srivathsarao/proot-distro/README.md

-A Bash script for managing proot'ed Linux distributions in Termux.
+A Modded Bash script for managing proot'ed Linux distributions in Termux.
+Addition of Ubuntu 21.04.
+Please Uninstall existing proot-distro using "pkg uninstall proot-distro"

 For now it supports installation of these distributions: